 Tiffany Campground contains 25 RV sites, most of which will accommodate RVs up to 25 ft. in length, six tent sites that overlook the lake, a shower building and three full-service cabins.
 View Tiffany campground map.

-The park’s 19 primitive campsites at Windsurf Beach and Arboles Point are open year round, but cannot be reserved.
+The park’s 19 primitive campsites at Windsurf Beach and Arboles Point are open year round.
 These sites are appropriate for small RVs and tents.

 Navajo does not have facilities designed specifically for group camping.
 Please camp only in designated sites and display your camping permit in the marker at your campsite.
 The campground is patrolled for your safety and to ensure quiet after 10:00 PM.